 For more in-depth legal counsel, phone or office consultations are available for a flat fee for up to 40 minutes.

-To better understand the implications of these charges, consider the following points:
+To better grasp the implications of these charges, consider the following key distinctions:

 Looking for in-depth legal counsel?
 Call us or visit our contact page to schedule a paid consultation.